BenGorUser/UserBundle/docs/usage_jwt_authentication.md

         - { path: ^/user/, role: ROLE_USER }
 ```

 The built-in solution of JWT that provides BenGorUserBundle works with Basic Authorization.
-To make work
+To
-this kind of requests in the different clients you should check the following alternatives:
+generate the token in the different clients you should check the following alternatives:

 In the **Advance REST Client** you need to check the edit button and fill the modal form.